 Can the CRA put a lien on my home?

-Yes, the CRA can put a lien on your home if you have delinquent tax debt.
-They can also put a lien on other assets of substantial value.
-However, they must obtain a judgment from a court before they can put a lien on your home.
+Yes, the CRA can put a lien on your home if you have significant delinquent tax debt.
+The lien is a legal claim against your property.
+They can also put a lien on other assets of substantial value, like cottages, vehicles, or business equipment.
+They typically attempt other collection methods first, like letters, calls, and payment demands.

-How to stop a tax lien?
+How to stop a tax lien in Canada?

 To avoid a tax lien in Canada, file your personal and corporate taxes every year.
 If you owe taxes, be sure to pay them.
 If you don’t have tax debt, a tax lien cannot arise.